How The Economist scales multilingual video | HeyGen

 As media consumption becomes increasingly multimodal and global, The Economist looked for ways to expand its reach across languages and platforms without sacrificing editorial quality or driving up production costs.
 Leading that effort is Ludwig Siegele, Senior Editor of AI Initiatives.

-The Economist produces a steady stream of short, editorially rich videos for platforms like Instagram, TikTok and YouTube.
-However, these were traditionally published only in English because of the high costs and complexity of translating and re‑producing video content across multiple languages.
+The Economist produces a steady stream of short, editorially rich videos for platforms like Instagram, TikTok, and YouTube.
+However, these were traditionally published only in English due to the high costs and complexity of translating and reproducing video content across multiple languages.

 “Before translating a video, it would cost too much money to even start putting out one or two,” Ludwig said.
 “The experiments themselves were too expensive.”

-That changed when Ludwig came across HeyGen.
-“I first heard about HeyGen from the son of a colleague in our Berlin office,” Ludwig said.
-“He used it to translate training videos for his team in Eastern Europe.
-I saw it and thought, ‘this is incredible.’”

-The team started testing HeyGen’s translation pipeline on their short-form social videos, translating English originals into German, French, Spanish and Mandarin.
-“The way we use HeyGen is simple,” Ludwig said.
-“We upload the video, it gives us a rough translation, and we use the proofreading feature to make it perfect.”

-That proofreading capability made a real difference.
+That proofreading capability made all the difference.
 Other platforms offered automatic translation but didn’t allow editorial control.
 “You’re at the mercy of the algorithm,” Ludwig said.
 “And that doesn’t always meet our journalistic standards.”
-HeyGen’s ability to edit translations in-line and have them reviewed by native speakers meant The Economist could preserve its tone, precision, and voice.
+HeyGen’s ability to edit translations in-line and have them reviewed by native speakers ensured that The Economist could preserve its tone, precision, and voice.

-The results were immediate.
-Some translated videos outperformed their English originals, reaching hundreds of thousands of views.
-“That was a big moment for us,” Ludwig said.

 Scaling experiments and shifting internal culture